boynux/boynux.github.com/_posts/2016-10-08-why-mulitfunctional-team.md

 Large and complex software broke down into multiple services (or micro-services) with their own individual life cycles.
 Which makes them easier to manage and understand.

-I worked with in both of these cultures, with traditional and more recent approaches.
-What I observed is that although this new approach is quiet efficient and helpful sometimes it can hurt teams and organizations.
+I had a chance to work in both, with traditional isolated teams and more recent approaches.
+What I observed is that although this new approach is quite efficient and helpful sometimes it can hurt teams and organizations.

 ## Issues: